OSEMSAUCE/.github/README.md

 ## Be OSEM😎️🌲!

-**YOU** or person / org that contributes, is OSEM.
-Please contribute much-needed reforestation data, or web dev work, and you'll be OSEM🤘🌲 forever we promise.
+**YOUR** contribution to open source is OSEM.
+Please contribute reforestation polygons and location disclosures for the world to study and learn from, that would be OSEM🤘🌲.
-For large disclosures, you can promote your data science or web dev contributions as OSEM.
+We're happy to parter and promote the good will of sharing location data.
 For real big disclosures, we use our sister org - [Ground Truth Forest News](https://groundtruth.app/) to write and promote your work as actual news stories 📢️

 ---